 - 1.5.8 The metacentric height of the ship in the process of the inclining test shall be at least 0,20 m.
 For this purpose necessary ballast may be taken.
-When water ballast is taken, the tanks shall be carefully pressed up. - 1.5.9 In well performed inclining test the value of the metacentric height obtained may be used in calculations with no deduction for probable error of the test.
+When water ballast is taken, the tanks shall be carefully pressed up. - 1.5.9 If during the test, the plot to monitor measurements was not kept, the inclining test performance assessment shall be carried out.